MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 ## Minimal Viable Prototype

 N/A for now.
-This design document is primarily designed to expose
+This design document is primarily designed to capture the two core metrics we should add to sources, and how to implement them in a feasible way.
+The attached example charts capture the desired output.

 ## Alternatives